nyu-pl-fa22/class05/README.md

 A *record* is a collection of named values called *fields* (think of them as unordered tuples, whose components have names).
-Records are similar to `struct` types in C and C++ and closely related to object types in object-oriented languages.
+Records are similar to `struct` types in C and C++ and are also closely related to object types in object-oriented languages.

 Record types take the form `{f1: t1; ...; fn: tn}` where the `fi` are